-While Kashmir stays amazingly beautiful all throughout the year, September particularly has a perfect weather with a very minimal crowd.
+While Kashmir stays amazingly beautiful all throughout the year, September particularly has perfect weather with a very minimal crowd.
 Since the peak months of May and June are way past by then, you can book your stay at a comparatively lesser price too.
 Be sure to pack a few jackets or two as even though the days can be warm, there are cold winds blowing at night.

-10 Best Places To Visit In Kashmir
+10 Best Places To Visit In Kashmir This September

 There are numerous places to explore in the charming valleys and lush landscapes of Kashmir.
 Here’s a list of our best picks for you next vacation in this soothing paradise.

 A signature view of snow capped mountain peaks and deodar and pine forests is what Betaab valley has to offer.
 Besides being located at a small distance of 7 Kms from Pahalgam Chandanwari Road, this place has a quaint bridge and gorgeous garden that is quite appealing.
 Be it a calming nature walk in this valley or a trek around the adjacent hills, this spot makes for a perfect getaway from your usual routine for sure!
 This place is also considered to be apt for having a family picnic.